2020 Bumped Review — Yes You Really Can Earn Stocks When You Shop

 Joining the waitlist

 Something I should note upfront is that Bumped is still in what’s known as a public beta.
 Thus, before you can officially sign-up, you’ll need to join the waitlist.
-Having signed up several months ago, I unfortunately can’t offer much insight into how long the current wait is or when the app might open its doors to all.
+Having signed up a year ago, I unfortunately can’t offer much insight into how long the current wait is or when the app might open its doors to all.

 Signing up for Bumped